chihyanghsu0805/contour_mask_intersect/README.md

 Users can develop extensions via MATLAB and java using MIM's objects.

-##
+## Compute Intersect
-Compute Volume of Contour Intersection
-This code is a MIM extension for computing intersect volumes of given RTst. \
-It computes the intersection for each pair of annotated structures. \
+This extension computes the volume of intersection for all contours in a RTst. \
 The output is a csv file with a upper triangle matrix format.

-##
+## Compute Integral Dose
+This extension computes the integral dose